This topic gives you the big picture. Read on to learn the basic steps you'll follow and find out the best way to roll out your app.

-Who's using your application?
-Is it ONE kind of user?
-Is it TWO kinds of users: say staff members and managers?
+Who's using your app?
+Is it one kind of user?
+Is it two kinds of users: say staff members and managers?
 Or more?
-Quick Base lets you design the same application for any number of audiences.
-For example, your Shipping Clerk probably needs to see and enter very different information from your Department Manager.
-So, have Quick Base show them different forms, reports and Home pages.
-For all the ins and outs of planning for your users, read the following topics:
+Quick Base lets you design the same app for any number of audiences.
+For example, your shipping clerk probably needs to see and enter very different information from your department manager.
+So, have Quick Base show them different forms, reports and home pages.These topics can help you plan:

-custom forms with roles
+If appropriate, associate custom forms with roles

 Make sure the roles you've designed are working as intended.
-You can test them yourself, using the Test as a Role and Test as a User features available from the user dropdown in the Global bar.
+You can test them yourself, using the Test as a Role and Test as a User features available from the user drop down in the global bar.

 Share with individuals.
 You can share with a small list of users or a large list.
 Read how.

-© 1999-2018 QuickBase, Inc. All rights reserved.
+© 1999-2020 QuickBase, Inc. All rights reserved.
 Legal Notices.